Noninvasive positive airway pressure therapy of the obesity hypoventilation syndrome

 Noninvasive positive airway pressure (PAP) therapy during sleep is first-line treatment for patients with OHS based upon the rationale that PAP improves indicators of alveolar ventilation and prevents further disease progression.
 The effect of PAP on survival is unclear, but appears to be improved as compared with historical controls.
 (See 'Efficacy' below and 'Efficacy' below.).

-Patients should undergo in-laboratory polysomnography (PSG) to detect the associated form of sleep disordered breathing, guide mode selection for PAP therapy, and to determine optimal PAP and supplemental oxygen settings (see "Clinical manifestations and diagnosis of obesity hypoventilation syndrome", section on 'Identify coexistent sleep disordered breathing'):
+Patients should undergo in-laboratory polysomnography (PSG) to detect the associated form of sleep disordered breathing, guide mode selection for PAP therapy, and to determine optimal PAP and if needed, the supplemental oxygen settings (see "Clinical manifestations and diagnosis of obesity hypoventilation syndrome", section on 'Identify coexistent sleep disordered breathing'):

 - Olson AL, Zwillich C. The obesity hypoventilation syndrome.
 Am J Med 2005; 118:948.